tttiago/ChessBroadcaster/README.md

 To correct clock times, press Y+BOARD_NUMBER, enter both times in 'h:mm:ss, h:mm:ss' format and press Enter.
 You should enter the time each player had after their last move.

+### 3. Util scripts for round setup and finish

+- `get_initial_pgns` scrapes chess-results to fill the information in the PGN
+- `start_broadcast` pushes the empty PGN to the lichess broadcast
+- `end_broadcast` marks the round as finished

 ## Required libraries

 - opencv-python